DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 Allows for embedding raw C++ code in context of current task.

 - code... c++ code to be executed.
-This requires intimate understanding of the product acrhitecture.
+This requires intimate understanding of the product architecture.

 ## STEALTH_GLOBAL(code...)

 Allows for embedding raw c++ code out of context.

 - code...  c++ code to be defined.
-This requires intimate understanding of the product acrhitecture.
+This requires intimate understanding of the product architecture.

 ## STOP